elabedamina/sparky_game/README.md

 ## Game Overview

-Firebase Dash Adventure is a simple 2D game built with the Flame game engine by Flutter.
+Sparky Game is a simple 2D game built with the Flame game engine by Flutter.
 This game showcases the main features of a 2D game.

 ## Key Features